eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

 Game engines and embedded shops ban both plus `iostream` and heap-happy containers.

+> Checked, and the two most-cited style guides disagree with each other,
+> which is worth knowing before citing either.
+LLVM's is build-enforced —
+> `LLVM_ENABLE_EH` and `LLVM_ENABLE_RTTI` both default to OFF — and rests
+> on a live zero-overhead argument.
+Google's is 18+ years old and says in
+> writing that it is *not* a technical verdict: "Our advice against using
+> exceptions is not predicated on philosophical or moral grounds, but
+> practical ones… Things would probably be different if we had to do it
+> all over again from scratch."
+Google has also softened on RTTI since
+> 2008 ("Avoid using RTTI", free in unit tests) and explicitly forbids
+> LLVM's replacement: "Do not hand-implement an RTTI-like workaround."
+So
+> citing Google against exceptions cites a source that disagrees with you.

 | Usually kept | Usually dropped |
 |---|---|
 | RAII / destructors | Exceptions |